lambda-dom/class_revisions/class_revisions/components/paladin/docs/readme.md

 # C. Cavalier.

 Considerable changes from vanilla.
 The Cavalier now acts more like a general with fighting prowess (e.g. can attain mastery in some weapon proficiencies) and immunities to fear and charm, in exchange for one less spell per level and no access to Lay on Hands.
-Cavaliers get their own auras and the spellbook is made more unique, by both tailoring the deleted divine spells and the spells added.
+Cavaliers get their own auras and the spellbook is made more unique, by tailoring the deleted divine spells and adding some unique.

 note(s):
 * KR adds Challenge Evil ability, which I do not like and will *not* add.
 A version of Shield Other is added as a new spell.